zthun/classroom/courses/getting-started/03-01-intro-to-logic.md

 The pronunciation, _PuhNow_, doesn't exactly roll off the tongue very well, but that order of operations is generally accepted in most languages.
 For the general public and how properly structure expressions, simply don't do this.
 Always put parenthesis around same operator expressions that you want evaluated first and you will get it right every time.

 > If you asked for a direct citation of where the order of operations in logical operators comes from, you'll be hard pressed to find it.
 Not all languages are created in the same manner and some handle the order differently.
 This [Wikipedia](https://en.wikipedia.org/wiki/Order_of_operations#Programming_languages) describes the general consensus, but there is no official PEMDAS like structure given for this ordering.
-While it may be fun to watch people on Facebook go ape crazy arguing about what the solution is to a poorly formatted equation is, the best solution is to just make it explicit on what needs to be evaluated first if you have to switch the operator.
+While it may be fun to watch people on Facebook go ape crazy arguing about what the solution is to a poorly formatted equation, the best solution is to just make it explicit on what needs to be evaluated first if you have to switch the operator.